PriscillaAnnor-Gyamfi/HR-Employee-Attrition/README.md

 <h2>Problem Statement</h2>
-How can the attrition rate at Lenovo be reduced by 10% within the next year?
+How can the attrition rate at Lenovo be reduced by 10% within the next 12 months?

 <h2>Background</h2>